stdckdint —

 type3 b);

-The function-like macros ckd_add
+The function-like macros ckd_add,

-, and ckd_mul
+ckd_sub, and ckd_mul perform

 checked integer addition, subtraction, and multiplication, respectively.
 If